Baby on the way

 via a caesarian section.
 Unfortunately the cause of "ringworm"

-is largely unknown, though a genetic cause has been suggested.
+is mostly unknown, though a genetic cause has been postulated.

 Various health problems, both infectious and non-infectious, can